Stochastic Nash evolution: Statement of results

+Our main interest lies in the extension of Theorem~\ref{t:curvature} to $C^{1,\alpha}$ embeddings.
+In this setting, the mean curvature is {\em not\/} defined.
+However, the existence of extrinsic Brownian motion suggests a replacement of the stochastic differential $\frac{1}{2}H(Z_t) \,dt$ by a geometric analog of the local time (see Conjecture~\ref{conj:smg} below).

-Our main interest lies in the extension of Theorem~\ref{t:curvature} to $C^{1,\alpha}$ embeddings (see Conjecture~\ref{conj:smg} below).
-However, this version of Theorem~\ref{t:curvature} has also proved to be of value in the development of algorithms, matrix models and geometric stochastic flows.
-Typically, in each of these applications we compute the mean curvature of a group orbit explicitly and use this as the basis for a random matrix model or numerical scheme~\cite{HIM23,MY1,MY2,Yu1}.
+This version of Theorem~\ref{t:curvature} has proved to be of value in the development of algorithms, matrix models and geometric stochastic flows.
+Typically, in each of these applications we compute the mean curvature of a group orbit explicitly and use it as the basis for a random matrix model or numerical scheme~\cite{HIM23,MY1,MY2,Yu1}.
+For these reasons, we include a proof of Theorem~\ref{t:curvature} in this paper.